explodinggradients/ragas/docs/getstarted/evaluation.md

 (get-started-evaluation)=
 # Evaluating Using Your Test Set

 Once your test set is ready (whether you've created your own or used the [synthetic test set generation module](get-started-testset-generation)), it's time to evaluate your RAG pipeline.
-The purpose of this guide is to assist you in setting up with Ragas as quickly as possible, enabling you to concentrate on enhancing your Retrieval Augmented Generation pipelines while this library ensures your modifications are improving the entire pipeline.
+This guide assists you in setting up Ragas as quickly as possible, enabling you to focus on enhancing your Retrieval Augmented Generation pipelines while this library ensures that your modifications are improving the entire pipeline.

 This guide utilizes OpenAI for running some metrics, so ensure you have your OpenAI key ready and available in your environment.